coatyio/coaty-js/docs/man/developer-guide.md

 ```

 Note that both controllers and the Communication Manager maintain an `identity`
-Component object that provides metadata of the component, including its `name`,
+object of type `Component` that provides metadata of the component, including its `name`,
 a unique object ID, etc. By default, these identity objects are advertised when
-the components are set up and deadvertised on normal or abnormal disconnection
+the components are set up and deadvertised on normal or abnormal termination
 of a Coaty agent.
-Using the controller or communication options, you can opt out
+Using the controller and/or communication options, you can opt out
 of de/advertisement by setting `shouldAdvertiseIdentity` to `false`.
+For details, see this [section](#metadata-communication-for-distributed-lifecycle-management).

 ### Bootstrap a Coaty container in NodeJs